 Changing mental health the digital way

-The Wilson Foundation partners with ReachOut Australia to deliver mental health and wellbeing resources to over 2000 Australian Schools.
-ReachOut's Schools program takes on a whole-school approach by extending support school-wide; to leadership, teachers, wellbeing staff, parents and students.
-This innovative approach helps schools provide teaching and learning environments that support students to be healthy, happy, engaged and successful as well as provide support to significant people in a young person’s life such as their parents, teachers and friends.
+The Wilson Foundation partners with ReachOut Australia to deliver mental health and wellbeing resources to over 2000 schools in Australia.
+Focused on everyday issues like bullying and exam stress which cause distress to young people, ReachOut's schools program takes a whole-school approach by extending resources school-wide; to leadership, teachers, wellbeing staff, parents and students.
+ReachOut's innovative approach helps schools provide teaching and learning environments that support students to be healthy, happy, engaged and successful.

 Honouring Australian Women